TradeIdeasPhilip/jpeg/README.md

 I will need to get started with good input data.
 This is the same data I need for the 8⨉8 squares version.
 At a bare minimum I need one good image to examine.
-Ideally I'd have a lot of images, including some that would be ideal for JPEG but have never been JPEGed.
+Ideally I’d have a lot of images, including some that would be ideal for JPEG but have never been JPEGed.

 This algorithm will be easy to implement.
-There's no need for a prototype.
+There’s no need for a prototype.
 Just do it.

 This will provide me with a lot of good data.